Tattoo FAQ

 22) What area of the body is hardest to heal?

-Blood flow is an integral part of the healing process so the closer to the heart the better the healing.
+Blood flow is an integral part of the healing process, so the closer to the heart, the better the healing.
 Extremities can take longer to heal.
-The other significant factor affecting healing is friction and creases.
-Tattoos on the torso where pivotal movement is constant, can also take longer to heal.
-Areas of the body with natural seams, like elbows and knees can also take longer to heal.
+The other significant factor affecting healing is friction and body creases.
+Tattoos on the torso, where pivotal movement is constant, can also take longer to heal.
+Areas of the body with natural seams, like elbows and knees, can also take longer to heal.

 23) Is it normal for my new tattoo to scab?

-Light Scabbing, flaking, peeling, dryness are all natural parts of the healing process.
-Severe scabs that are deep and thick may indicate a need to change your aftercare routine and should be addressed with me directly.
+Light Scabbing, flaking, peeling, and dryness are all natural parts of the healing process.
+Severe deep and thick scabs may indicate a need to change your aftercare routine and should be addressed with me directly.

 24) Are there any health issues, or medications that may prohibit me from getting tattooed?

-Health and Safety are of the upmost importance.
+It depends.
+Please disclose any health conditions before scheduling.
+Health and Safety are of the utmost importance.
 Getting tattooed puts stress on the body.
-I am unable to tattoo anyone on blood thinners besides baby-aspirin (ie: Cumadin/warfarin, Elequis, Pradaxa, Savaysa, Xarelto, etc), hemophiliacs, or anyone pregnant or nursing.
-Diabetes (see above), some Heart conditions, Hepatitis, HIV, Asthma, Epilepsy or other conditions, may require a doctors clearance.
-Extremely thin, severely sun-damaged, or compromised skin may be an issue, but I have to see you in-person.
-Every situation is case-by-case basis.
+We cannot tattoo anyone on blood thinners besides baby aspirin (i.e., Coumadin/warfarin, Elequis, Pradaxa, Savaysa, Xarelto, etc.), hemophiliacs, or anyone pregnant or nursing.
+Diabetes (see above), some Heart conditions, Hepatitis, HIV, Asthma, Epilepsy, or other conditions may require a doctor’s clearance.
+Extremely thin, severely sun-damaged, or compromised skin may be an issue and must be seen in person.
+Every situation is on a case-by-case basis.

 (24a) I’m Diabetic, Can I get a tattoo?

-.
-There are some restrictions, I require written doctors clearance, and your A1C levels must be 7 or below, managed, and consistently within range.
-Each individual situation is different, and on a case-by-case basis.
+It depends.
+There are some restrictions.
+Written doctor’s clearance is required, and your A1C levels must be 7 or below, managed, and consistently within range.
+Each individual situation is different and on a case-by-case basis.
 Please see this helpful article on tattoos and diabetes.
+Click HERE

 24b) What if I’m allergic to latex?